 • Training on safeguarding

 The Catholic Church in England and Wales provides a wide range of services for children and adults, and members of the Church have an important role in safeguarding and supporting adults, children and families.
 The duties and responsibilities of the Church are underpinned by legislation and government guidance.
 Working Together to Safeguard Children (2018) refers to Faith Organisations and sets out the responsibilities and expectations of churches and faith communities in safeguarding children; these expectations are reflected in the national safeguarding policies and procedures.
-More information about safeguarding structures within the Church and key roles can be found using the following from the Catholic Safeguarding Service.
+More information about safeguarding structures within the Church and key roles can be found using the following links to the Catholic Safeguarding Standards Agency.